Adige-Calculations/OpenFOAM-handbook/src/1_intro/README.md

 - https://www.openfoam.org
 - https://www.openfoam.com

-This book will cover OpenFOAM by OpenCFD Ltd which control the verison of the software with the nomenclature:
+This book will cover OpenFOAM by OpenCFD Ltd which does software verison control following the nomenclature:

-> OpenFOAM-```**`v2112
+> OpenFOAM-v2112

-Defied by the year followed from the month, i.e. 2021 stands for year while 12 for December, the release occurs every 6 months.
+Which stands for years followed from the month, i.e. 21 stands for year 2021. while 12 for December, hence the software has been released on Dec 21.
+The release cicle occurs every 6 months.To check the version of OpenFOAM® run

 ```sh
 foamVersion
 ```

+Once it si installed.

+## What`s the difference between the two main distributions of OpenFOAM®?
+OpenFOAM by OpenCFD Ltd contains more utilities and they optimise more the mesh generation fuctionality.